 - Smelling Salts – This is just another way to keep a sniffer around with you on-the-go.
 In a 10 ml (1/3 oz.) glass bottle, add 30 drops of Butt Kicker essential oil blend and fill the remainder of the bottle with either fine or coarse sea salt.
 Waft the bottle under your nose while taking deep inhalations for up to 2 minutes (the amount of time it roughly takes to smoke a cigarette), whenever you feel a craving.

-- Diffuser – This blend works really well in the diffuser when you are at home or in your office (I have this diffuser for my office!), using the recommended amount of drops for your diffuser, diffuse this blend throughout the space that you are occupying.
+- Diffuser – This blend works really well in the diffuser when you are at home or in your office, using the recommended amount of drops for your diffuser, diffuse this blend throughout the space that you are occupying.
 Diffuse for 30 minutes ON and 60 minutes OFF so as not to get oiled out!

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.